Bloomca/veles/docs/index.md

 npm i --save veles
 ```

-The library is very small ([2.9KB minified and gzipped](https://bundlephobia.com/package/veles)), and at the moment has no dependencies.
+The library is quite small ([4.2KB minified and gzipped](https://bundlephobia.com/package/veles)), and at the moment has no dependencies.

 Let's build a simple counter application: